 Providing warmth and comfort to the chicks is important because, in the earlier part of their life, they lose heat more quickly due to higher metabolic rate, body size, and their lack of feathers.
 Also, at this young stage, their immune system, digestive system, and thermoregulatory system are not completely activated, making them more susceptible to diseases and infections.

-Types of Brooding
+Types of Brooding in Poultry Farming

-Brooding can be natural or artificial
+Brooding in poultry can be natural or artificial

 - Natural Brooding